We're here to prepare you for the life you want, which means giving you life-changing

 outcomes that inform the teaching and learning environment.
 These student learning

-outcomes fall into one or more of the following areas identified by APSU facullty
+outcomes fall into one or more of the following areas identified by APSU faculty and

-and staff as contributing to our vision: Basics, Reasoning, Awareness, Values, and
+staff as contributing to our vision: Basics, Reasoning, Awareness, Values, and Outcomes

-Austin Peay State University will provide the environment and services to nuture student
+Austin Peay State University will provide the environment and services to nurture

 By the Numbers